Embed Your Webchat Channel

 https://{webchat-endpoint-url}&embed

-In the embed mode, you can use the no_header url parameter so the Webchat title bar is not displayed.
+In the embed mode, you can use the no_header URL parameter so the Webchat title bar is not displayed.

 Session Variables passed as a URL Query Parameter